-SCOPE: Staff and Faculty
+SCOPE: Staff

 Disciplinary action is designed to correct employee behavior and/or performance.
 An employee being reviewed should be told what he/she has done wrong, and should clearly understand what is expected of him/her.
 He/she should be given a reasonable period of time to improve his/her performance or correct his/her actions or behavior, except in cases of discharge.
-An employee may be discharged when reasonable corrective or rehabilitative methods have failed, or when the nature of the violation warrants immediate separation or when in the judgment of the employee's supervisor(s) the best interests of the department or College would be best served by discharge.
+An employee may be discharged when reasonable corrective or rehabilitative methods have failed, or when the nature of the violation warrants immediate separation or when in the judgment of the employee's supervisor(s) the best interests of the department or institution would be best served by discharge.
 Supervisors shall have the right to summarily discharge an employee for cause or not.

 - Application.
-This procedure applies to all regular staff and faculty and shall be applied without regard for race, color, sex, religion, national origin, age, or disability.
+This procedure applies to all regular staff and shall be applied without regard for race, color, sex, religion, national origin, age, or disability.
 The procedure herein established does not apply to dismissal during the probationary period.
 At any time during the probationary period, an employee may be terminated without recourse to the grievance policy.
-The College makes initial appointments on a six (6) month probationary basis. - NOTE: This procedure applies to Faculty employees, with the exception of Section 4.6 Discharge or Release, in which case, Faculty are subject to LIT.5.02.10 Termination and Due Process Procedures regarding termination of their employment. - 2.
+The College makes initial appointments on a six (6) month probationary basis. - 2.
 Definitions of Minor Violations.
 Rule violations of a minor nature will not be tolerated if repeated.
 The following are a few examples of what may be termed minor rule violations that can result in disciplinary action.
 Continuation of an offense can result in stronger performance enhancing action.
 This list is in no way all inclusive. - 2.1.
 Unexplained, inexcusable, or unauthorized absence or tardiness. - 2.2.
 Failure to notify supervisor as soon as possible on first day of absence. - 2.3.
 Failure to observe assigned work schedules (starting time, quitting times, rest and lunch periods). - 2.4.
 Soliciting or collecting contributions for any purpose on College premises without management permission. - 2.5.
 Selling or offering for sale any article or service without management permission. - 2.6.
 Unsatisfactory work performance. - 2.7.
 Loafing or other abuse of time during assigned working hours. - 2.8.
 Interfering with an employee's work performance or duties by talking or other distractions. - 2.9.
-Distributing written or printed matter of any description on College premises in violation
+Distributing written or printed matter of any description on College premises without management permission. - 2.10.
+Leaving regularly assigned work location during normal working hours without notifying immediate supervisor.

-- of policies and procedures related to Freedom of Speech and Expression. - 2.10.
-Leaving regularly assigned work location during normal working hours without notifying immediate supervisor. - 2.11.
+- 2.11.
 Violations of confidentiality which do not significantly affect the operation of the College or the operation of the department/division. - 2.12.
 Performing unauthorized personal work on College time. - 2.13.
 Defacing bulletin boards or notices posted thereon. - 2.14.
 Violations of safety rules. - 2.15.
 Failure to maintain time keeping as instructed. - 2.16.
 Discourteous treatment of the public, students or other employees. - 2.17.
 Improper political activity of a minor nature. - 2.18.
 Behavior or activity on or off campus that is of such nature to cause discredit or embarrassment of the College, except constitutionally protected activities. - 2.19.
 Violation of internal department work rules. - 2.20.
 Engaging in excessive visiting, personal conversations, or using the telephone or computer for personal use. - 2.21.
 Accepting any gifts or favors which influence or tend to influence performance of duties or the granting of services or favors of other Institute personnel, applicants, clients, or other persons. - 2.22.
 Failure to follow any reasonable instructions issued by supervisor related to performing of tasks and/or job duties. - 2.23.
-Smoking in any College building or vehicle or on College grounds. - 3.
-Definitions of Major Rule Violations.
-Major offenses are any continued failure to perform assigned workload, willful, deliberate, or negligent acts or violations of College policies or rules of such a degree that continued employment of the offending individual may not be desirable.
-The following are examples of some offenses that may subject an employee to progressive disciplinary action, up to and including discharge.
-Severity of the offense or degree of inability to perform will determine the level of performance review or discipline.
-This list is in no way inclusive of all possible violations. - 3.1.
-Any act which might endanger the health, safety, or lives of himself/herself or others. - 3.2.
-Refusal to perform work properly assigned by a supervisor.
+Smoking in any College building or vehicle, or on College grounds.